-- Ensure you understand which option from the two you need to use - it depends on how you have configured Amazon to pay you in Seller Central.
+Ensure you know which option from the two you are using - it depends on how you have configured Amazon to pay you in Seller Central.

 1/ Being paid in the foreign currency from Amazon

 In this scenario, you will select an actual bank account for each currency payout.
-When there are multiple currencies detected, A2X will offer you option to select a bank account for each currency in the Settings (as shown in the screenshot below).
+When there are multiple currencies detected, A2X will offer you an option to select a bank account for each currency in the Settings > Connections (as shown in the screenshot below).

 Choose your USD bank account for the USD payments and your CAD bank account for the CAD payments.
 This will ensure that each payment is being properly accounted for in QuickBooks, in the bank account where Amazon is paying you.